 Exploration and evaluation costs incurred during the year are recorded at cost.
 Capitalized costs include costs directly attributable to exploration and evaluation activities, including salaries and benefits of employees who are directly engaged in the exploration and evaluation activities.
 Administrative and other overhead costs are expensed.
 Exploration and evaluation costs incurred that have been determined to have future economic benefits and can be economically recoverable are capitalized.
 In making this judgment, management assesses various sources of information including, but not limited to the geologic and metallurgic information, history of conversion of mineral deposits to proven and probable mineral reserves, scoping and feasibility studies, proximity of operating facilities, operating management expertise and existing permits.

 Changes in Accounting Policies Including Initial Adoption

-The Company did not adopt any new accounting standards during the Nine Month Period.
+The Company adopted the new accounting standard during the Six Month Period: